 Aside from pet stores, stores usually leave it up to the manager to decide whether dogs are allowed.
 Some grocery stores and food-serving establishments usually do not allow dogs indoors.
 Before you go there, call ahead, as not all shops are pet-friendly, unless they are “service dogs”.

 Service dogs are specially trained to help people with disabilities, much like therapy dogs.
 People with visual or hearing impairments, mental illnesses, social anxiety disorder, PTSD, or mobility problems require the assistance of a service dog.
 There are many types of service dogs, from large ones to small ones, depending on the circumstances.
 And the dogs have to undergo special training after which they receive a certificate.
 Apart from the basic commands like “sit” and “heel”, service dogs have to learn some special commands to take care of their owners.
-For example, Golden Retrievers can help the blind to cross the road and go up and down the stairs.
+For example, Golden Retrievers can help the blind to cross the road and go up and down the stairs; Yorkies are trained to detect epileptic seizures and subtle changes in blood sugar levels for people with diabetes.

 If you have a small dog, using a soft and handy carrier is a good idea.
 A sling carrier bag, a portable backpack, or a carrying case are all possible.

-It is best to contact the store before you go shopping.
+It is best to contact the store before you go shopping, even the one with dog-friendly policies, because it will leave it up to the store managers to decide whether to let our furry friends into the location they take in charge of.
 If it does not allow pets (not service dogs) inside, you can find other dog-friendly stores.
 Walmart is not the only place to shop, there are other places where your furry friends are welcome.
 There are also a number of pet-friendly stores in your area, such as Lowe’s and Petsmart.